-- You’re just a traveler.
-If you’re just traveling through China as opposed to actually moving here, opening a China bank account doesn’t have any real advantages.
-Most every ATM in China accepts Visa, MasterCard and AmEx, so save yourself the hassle and just take advantage of this.
+- You Don’t Live in China.
+If you’re just traveling through China as opposed to actually moving to China or doing business here, taking the time to open a China bank account doesn’t have many advantages.
+Most every ATM in China accepts Visa and MasterCard, so save yourself the hassle and use cash instead.

-- No Investment Experience: For those not living in China who want to open an account in an effort to diversify your portfolio, make sure you know what you’re doing.
-Investment in the Chinese Yuan isn’t crazy as this Wall Street Journal article explains, but it isn’t for the inexperienced.
+- No Investment Experience: For those not living in China who want to open an account in an effort to diversify your investment portfolio, make sure you know what you’re doing.
+Investment in the Chinese Yuan isn’t crazy, but it isn’t for the inexperienced.

-3 Easy Steps to Open a China Bank Account
+Step #1: Preparing to Open a Chinese Bank Account

 Preparation can be broken down into two simple categories: choosing your bank and gathering the appropriate documents.

 Which China Bank Should I Choose?

 As I mentioned earlier, the most important factor to consider when choosing your bank is convenience.
 Bank of China is the largest in China, but personally I don’t keep most of my funds there because there isn’t a branch or ATM immediately near my home.

 Also, your account is tied to the specific branch in which you open it.
 So if you need to change your PIN, report a stolen card or something of this sort you’ll need to go back to that exact branch.
 Another reason to pick one near you.

 IMPORTANT: Not every China bank – or China branch for that matter – will allow a non-Chinese person to open an account.
 Many travelers and expats have reported to me that they’ve had to go around to 5-10 different bank branches until they found one that would allow them to open an account.